mroth/tinygeoip/README.md

 The chosen license should also contain an additional clause similar to:

 > "This software is not licensed for usage in any application related to censorship or preventing access to information based on geographic region.
 Legal action will be pursued against any entity who uses this software to knowingly violate this provision."

-## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.